About

 Bio

-Edward Donald Nudelman (born June 13, 1953) is an American poet with four published poetry books, and one forthcoming in Feb, 2024.
-He recently retired from a productive career in cancer research, where he was a head scientist in several biotech companies.
-Nudelman is a native of Seattle, and owns and operates a rare book company which he founded in 1980.
+Edward Donald Nudelman (born June 13, 1953) is an American poet with five published poetry books.
+Recently retired from a productive career in cancer research where he was head scientist in several biotech companies, Nudelman has been active in the poetry world with a large social media audience.
+He is a native of Seattle, where he owns and operates a rare book company which he founded in 1980.

-Edward Nudelman received all of his pre-college education on Mercer Island, a community just East of Seattle, and graduated from Mercer Island High School, where in his Senior year he studied exclusively in an alternative “block classroom,” consisting of reading most of the classic philosophers, discussion groups, and not a few rousing debate sessions per week.
-Nudelman graduated from the University of Washington in 1976, receiving honors and separate bachelors of science in Zoology, and Chemistry, respectively.
-Turning down a medical school acceptance, Nudelman pursued scientific research, an ambition he’d held since youth, by accepting a laboratory appointment in 1976 at the prestigious Fred Hutchinson Cancer Research Center in Seattle.
+Edward Nudelman received all of his pre-college education on Mercer Island, a community just East of Seattle, and graduated from Mercer Island High School.
+There he was awarded participation in his senior year to an alternative “block classroom,” consisting of reading classic philosophers and literary high-points, including poets.
+Nudelman graduated from the University of Washington in 1976, receiving honors and separate and sequential degrees in both Zoology and Chemistry.
+Turning down a medical school acceptance, Nudelman pursued a career in scientific research, an ambition he’d held since youth, by accepting a laboratory appointment in 1976 at the prestigious Fred Hutchinson Cancer Research Center in Seattle.
 He remained at FHCRC for the next ten years, authoring 25 papers on novel cancer therapeutic and diagnostic strategies.
 He then cofounded The Biomembrane Institute, also in Seattle, where he remained for eight years, publishing an additional 30 papers in cancer research.
-Nudelman closed out his career in scientific research by cofounding a successful cancer biotech company in Boston, where he and his wife lived for seven years.
-Soon after his return to Seattle in 2012, Nudelman retired from science, and he and his wife moved back to their home in Seattle.
+The new position offered time to explore other avenues, including writing and specifically poetry.
+Nudelman closed out his career in scientific research by cofounding a cancer biotech company in Boston, where he and his wife lived for seven years.

-Edward Nudelman’s poetry has garnered praise from noted poets and reviewers, and he has won significant awards and prizes.
-His poetry is known for its lyrical aspects, wry humor, as well as special qualities and impressions which he has obliquely imported from his career in scientific research.
+Edward Nudelman’s poetry has garnered praise from noted poets, including George Bilgere, Rae Armantrout, Scott Cairns, Grace Cavalieri, and Aaron Belz.
+Nudelman has won significant awards and prizes.
+His poetry is known for its lyrical aspects, wry humor, as well as special qualities and impressions which he has taken from his career in scientific research.
 Often presenting paradoxes and comparisons in nature and experience, as well as contradictory impulses of certainty and doubt, Nudelman shares his quirky and irrepressible thirst for beauty and meaning.

 Published Works